markdwags/Razor/help/docs/help/advanced.md

 ![advanced](../images/advanced.png)

-This tab will show some data regarding Razor internals and give you a few options.
+This tab will show some data regarding Razor internals and give you access to some staff related functionality.
 The data on the left is purely for informational purposes only.

 ## Options